LASSO Inference for High Dimensional Predictive Regressions: Introduction

+The evaluation of economic and financial predictability has attracted widespread interest from theoretical and applied researchers for many decades.
+In today's era of big data, we have unprecedented access to a vast amount of digital information about the economy.
+Recent advancements in inference with high dimensional data have uncovered new empirical patterns in predictive practices using large-scale datasets with temporal features.

-This paper aims at a plain quest: in a high dimensional linear predictive regression model when the number of potential regressors is larger than the sample size, how to conduct asymptotically valid statistical inference for a regressor of particular interest.
-To the best of our knowledge, no paper has solved this question before.
+This paper aims at a plain quest: in a high dimensional linear predictive regression model, where the number of potential regressors is larger than the sample size, how can one conduct valid inference for a regressor of primary interest?
+No research has solved this question before.
 The challenges are twofold.
-Firstly, conventional predictive regressions were studied in the low-dimensional context.
-The notable feature of the predictive regression includes the persistence of the regressors \citep{stambaugh1999predictive}, which upends the standard inferential theory based on the standard $t$-statistics.
-Secondly, to cope with the high dimensionality, one must estimate the coefficient via some regularization method, for example, when the underlying true regression model is sparse, LASSO \citep{tibshirani1996regression} is the off-the-shelf method.
-It is well-known that the LASSO estimator is biased toward zero due to shrinkage, and follows a non-standard asymptotic distribution that is distinct from the asymptotic normal distribution.
-If we intend to provide an asymptotically normally distributed estimator to facilitate standard statistical inference based on the $t$-statistic, we must simultaneously combat two evils: the \emph{Stambaugh bias} due to persistent regressors, and the \emph{shrinkage bias} due to LASSO's absolute-value penalty.
+First, predictive regressions were mainly studied in the low-dimensional context.
+A defining feature of predictive regression theory lies in persistent regressors \citep{stambaugh1999predictive}, which upend standard inference based on the standard $t$-statistics.
+Second, one must estimate the coefficient via some regularization methods to cope with high dimensionality.
+For example, when the underlying true regression model is sparse, LASSO \citep{tibshirani1996regression} is the off-the-shelf method.
+It is well known that the LASSO estimator is biased toward zero due to absolute-value shrinkage and exhibits a nonstandard asymptotic distribution that is distinct from the normal distribution.
+If we intend to provide an asymptotically normally distributed estimator to facilitate standard statistical inference, we must simultaneously combat two evils: the \emph{Stambaugh bias} due to persistent regressors and the \emph{shrinkage bias} caused by the LASSO penalty.

-The above diagnosis hints at a potential solution.
-In low-dimensional predictive regressions, \citet{phillips2009econometric}'s IVX method leverages a self-generated instrument to alleviate the persistence of the regressor and thereby overcome the Stambaugh bias.
+The above diagnosis hints at a plausible solution path.
+In low-dimensional predictive regressions, \citet{phillips2009econometric}'s IVX method leverages a self-generated instrument to alleviate the regressor persistence, thereby overcoming the Stambaugh bias.
 In high dimensional cross sectional regressions, \citet{zhang2014confidence}'s desparsified LASSO (Dlasso) constructs a score vector for the parameter of interest and removes the shrinkage bias via an auxiliary regression.
-Moreover, both methods provide estimators with asymptotic normal distributions in their respective environments.
+Each method provides an asymptotic normal estimator in its respective environment.